 Two important points:

-First of all, this book is aimed directly at Information Technology professionals who are considering a career change, although the coaching themes running through it also make it useful to non-IT folks in the corporate world.
+This book is aimed directly at Information Technology professionals who are considering a career change, although the coaching themes running through it also make it useful to non-IT folks in the corporate world.

 Joanne begins with a poignant recall of her own extensive IT experience in the US corporate world and the effects of outsourcing and offshoring on US-based IT colleagues and friends.